 From 1996 to 2000, an estimated 38 million sharks had been killed per year for harvesting shark fins.

-In 2000, the United States Congress passed the Shark Finning Prohibition Act.
+In 2000, the United States Congress passed the Shark Finning Prohibition Act, intending to ban the practice of shark finning while at sea.

-From 2001 to 2006, the average number of fatalities worldwide per year from unprovoked shark attacks was 4.3.
+Between 2001 and 2006, the average number of worldwide fatalities per year from unprovoked shark attacks was 4.3.

 From 2001 to 2018, a total of 10,480 sharks were killed on lethal drum lines in Queensland, including in the Great Barrier Reef.